 - View All

-The main thrust of my research since 2010 has been on the verbal system of Old and Middle Egyptian.
+The main thrust of my research since 2010 has been on the verbal system of Earlier (Old and Middle) Egyptian.
 Previous models of the language have proven either inaccurate or overly mechanical in explaining the formal, semantic, and syntactic features of a number of verb forms.
 As a result, I and a number of my colleagues in Europe have begun to rethink our approach to the data.
-My contribution since 2010 has been to identify the phenomenon of gemination (consonant doubling) as a lexical feature rather than an inflectional one, to reduce the inventory of a primary verb form (the sḏm.f) from six forms to two, to re-analyze the use of two verb forms (the sḏm.f and sḏm.n.f) in relative clauses as a feature of syntax rather than inflection, and to re-analyze the so-called "emphatic" construction (in which the verb is thematic rather than rhematic) as conditioned by context rather than by inflection or syntax.
+My contribution since 2010 has been to identify the phenomenon of gemination (consonant doubling) as a lexical feature rather than an inflectional one, to reduce the inventory of a primary verb form (the sḏm.f) from six forms to two in Old Egyptian (unmarked and marked, the latter expressing incompletion) and only one in Middle Egyptian, to re-analyze the use of two verb forms (the sḏm.f and sḏm.n.f) in relative clauses as a feature of syntax rather than inflection, and to re-analyze the so-called “emphatic” construction (in which the verb is thematic rather than rhematic) as conditioned by context rather than by inflection or syntax.

-I have also been working on the Pyramid Texts, the oldest substantial body of ancient Egyptian literature, since my my PhD dissertation on the verbal system of those texts.
+For the last few years I have been working primarily on the Pyramid Texts, the oldest substantial body of ancient Egyptian literature.
 Most recently, I have begun work on a comprehensive grammar of the Pyramid Texts, which does not yet exist.
-To that end, I recently compiled a new concordance of all published sources from the Old Kingdom, a six-volume work that has been made freely available online (https://www.dropbox.com/sh/0xo88uy04urnz0v/o16_ojF8f_).
+To that end, I recently compiled a new concordance of all published sources from the Old Kingdom, a six-volume work that has been made freely available online (https://www.dropbox.com/sh/0xo88uy04urnz0v/o16_ojF8f_), and the first volume of my grammar, dedicated to the oldest Pyramid Texts, those of Unis (Dyn.
+V, ca. 2323 BC), will appear in Eisenbrauns’ Languages of the Ancient Near East series in 2016.